How to Determine if a Rectangle is Perfect

 actualArea += (x2 - x1) * (y2 - y1);

-// record the vertices in the final formed shape
+// the final vertices of the formed shape

 let p1 = x1 + "," + y1;